 When you aerate your lawn, you create pockets of air in the soil that helps to break up this compaction and allows nutrients, water and oxygen to flow again, improving the health and overall look of your lawn.
 Essentially, you're allowing your lawn to ‘breathe’, which works wonders for how it looks in the long run.

 Now you know the benefits, is aerating the lawn for you?

-You can aerate your lawn throughout the sowing season that generally runs from March – February.
-However, the best times to aerate your lawn are when you plan to overseed which most of us do in spring or autumn.
-If you overseed in spring and autumn, then you should aim to aerate twice a year.
+You can aerate your lawn throughout the sowing season, generally from March to February.
+However, the best times to aerate your lawn are when you plan to overseed, which most of us do in spring or autumn.
+If you overseed in spring and autumn, you should aim to aerate twice a year.
 When overseeding make sure to remove weeds and moss, scarify your lawn and then aerate before sowing seed and feeding.
 If you have a fine ornamental lawn, you may want to topdress your lawn after aeration.
 Not sure how to aerate your lawn?
 Find out below!